MCarnegie/ICS4U-B/Grid layout stuff/README.txt

-My answers to the questions are in the info.txt files while the examples are in the html and css files
+My answers to the questions are in the readme files while the examples are in the html and css files

 They are sections into the parts in the questions.